 Our statement on the gender pay gap

-We are Britain’s leading centre for independent social research, with almost 50 years’ experience of listening to the public and making sure their voice is heard.
+We are Britain’s leading centre for independent social research, with over 50 years’ experience of listening to the public and making sure their voice is heard.

 At the National Centre for Social Research (NatCen), we are driven by the belief that social research has the power to make life better and, as a non-profit organisation, we are never compromised by commercial or political agenda.

 We care passionately about our staff, believe in equality and diversity, and recognise that it is essential that people are treated with respect and dignity.
-We believe that diversity enriches all of our lives.
+We believe that diversity enriches our lives.

-Illegal and unfair discrimination, whether direct, indirect or by association or perception, have become increasingly indefensible in today’s society.
+Illegal and unfair discrimination, whether direct, indirect or by association or perception, have become increasingly indefensible in society today.
 A diverse workforce makes organisational sense, as it adds value by bringing staff with different experiences, knowledge and perspectives together.

-I am pleased to publish our first gender pay report.
-Overall, it shows that we have a gender pay gap that currently favours women.
-I can also confirm that the data in this report is accurate and in line with Government regulations.
+Our annual gender pay gap data is published below.
+I can confirm that the data in these reports is accurate and in line with Government regulations.

-We are confident that women and men are paid equally for doing equivalent work within NatCen, and we have adopted transparent pay structures for our staff.
+We are confident that women and men are paid equally for doing equivalent work at the National Centre for Social Research (NatCen) and we have adopted transparent pay structures for our staff.
 We recruit from the widest possible pools, advertising our jobs externally, and ensuring that language used in advertisements is gender neutral.

-A significant proportion of our employees are social scientists, and in part the median and mean negative pay gap is influenced by the high proportion of female staff we employ in these posts.
-Additionally, we engage a high proportion of female staff in support roles in our Brentwood office.
+A significant proportion of our employees are social scientists, many of whom are female.
+Additionally, we engage a high proportion of female staff in administrative and support roles in our Brentwood, Edinburgh and London offices.

 Chief Executive, National Centre for Social Research (NatCen)